cherrypy/cherrypy/sphinx/source/intro/overview.rst

 What CherryPy is NOT?
 =====================

 As an HTTP framework, CherryPy does all that is necessary to allow Python code to be executed when some resource (or URL) is requested by the user.
 However, it is not a templating language, such as PHP.
-CherryPy can work with several templating packages, including `Cheetah <http://www.cheetahtemplate.org/>`_, [http://cherrytemplate.python-hosting.com/ CherryTemplate], and [wiki:ChoosingATemplatingLanguage several others].
+CherryPy can work with several templating packages (see :doc:`templates`).
 But please note that, while useful to some extent, templating packages are not strictly necessary, and that pure Python code can be used to generate the Web pages.

 Why choose CherryPy?
 ====================

 Let's face it: there are **dozens** of different Python web frameworks.
 Why would you want to choose CherryPy for your next dynamic Web project?

 1. Simplicity
 -------------

 Developing with CherryPy is a simple task.
 "Hello, world" is only a few lines long, and does not require the developer to learn the entire (albeit very manageable) framework all at once.
-The framework is very pythonic, that is, it follows Python's conventions very nicely (code is sparse and clean).
+The framework is very pythonic; that is, it follows Python's conventions very nicely (code is sparse and clean).

 Contrast this with J2EE and Python's most popular and visible web frameworks: Django, Zope, Pylons, and Turbogears.
 In all of them, the learning curve is massive.
 In these frameworks, "Hello, world" requires the programmer to set up a large scaffold which spans multiple files and to type a lot of boilerplate code.
 CherryPy succeeds because it does not include the bloat of other frameworks, allowing the programmer to write their web application quickly while still maintaining a high level of organization and scalability.